 I recently had one of my paintings from the Préludes… show loaned out to the Völklinger Hütte Urban Art!
-Biennale 2017, for which I was understandably quite happy, though it wouldn’t have been my piece of choice.
+Biennale 2017, for which I was understandably quite happy, though it would not have been my piece of choice.

 When Nicola Chenus gave me a copy of the thick catalogue from the event though, I must admit to have been very disappointed with the résumé that was written about me.
 I guess that most critics, journalists, or ex-writers with an axe to grind, still end up making statements based on their own view of the world around, relying on the confidence that they have in their own sense of perception and objectivity.